 The UCLA Integrative Medicine and Rheumatology program empowers patients to take charge of their lives for optimum health.
 Through educational seminars, patients can learn about new perspectives on the role of central pain syndrome in rheumatologic disorders, including primary and secondary fibromyalgia, osteoarthritis, connective tissue disorders, and rheumatoid arthritis.
 Nutrition seminars also are offered, in collaboration with the UCLA Center for East-West Medicine (CEWM) and UCLA Center for Human Nutrition.
 These seminars provide updates on the emerging field of integrative rheumatology and the impact of vitamin D, exercise, meditation, and sleep on immune system function, with implications for health and illness.
 Educational seminars are offered, including, "Integrative Rheumatology: Engaging, empowering and educating patients to take charge for optimum health," and nutrition seminars in collaboration with the CEWM and the UCLA Center for Human Nutrition.

 Elizabeth Ko, MD, FACP, Medical Director of the UCLA Health Integrative Medicine Collaborative, sees patients for preventive care and chronic disease management, blending traditional medical approaches with integrative methods.
-She uses lifestyle interventions including yoga, mindfulness meditation, acupuncture and nutrition to prevent and treat physical and psychoemotional conditions.
-Dr. Ko leads sessions for prediabetes and diabetes patients in a group visit format, coaching patients to manage their disease through nonpharmacologic approaches.
+She uses lifestyle interventions including yoga, mindfulness, acupuncture and nutrition to prevent and treat physical and psychoemotional conditions.
 She partners with her patients as they pursue health, which she defines as not simply the absence of disease, but a state of physical, emotional, and spiritual well-being.

 The UCLA Longevity Center focuses on helping people live better longer.
 The center's innovative memory and brain health programs encourage lifelong learning, a vital component of longevity, in community members of all ages and are available across 14 states and internationally.
 Longevity Center programs are flexible to fit the populations' needs, from those with age-related memory concerns to mild cognitive impairment and Alzheimer's disease.